 The People and Brighter Living Solutions data in this Report cover all entities that belong to the scope of the Consolidated financial statements, provided that DSM also has operational control.
 As such, three small units have been excluded from the scope.
 Planet reporting covers manufacturing units where commercial production by DSM occurs.

 Acquisitions and divestments

 The People data for newly acquired companies are reported from the first full month after the acquisition date.
-The Safety, Health (People), Environment (Planet) and Brighter Living Solutions data for newly acquired companies are reported at the latest in the year following the first full year after acquisition, because these companies' reporting procedures first have to be aligned with those of DSM.
-In the case of divestments, safety data are consolidated until the moment of divestment, People data to the end of the month of divestment, and Planet data are reported to the last full year at DSM.
+The Safety, Health (People), Environment (Planet) and Brighter Living Solutions data for companies acquired in the first half of a given year (‘year x’) are included in the reporting scope of the year after acquisition (‘year x+1’).
+Acquisitions in the second half of a given year (‘year y’) are included in the reporting scope of the year following the first full year after acquisition (‘year y + 2’).
+In the case of divestments, Planet and BLS data are reported until the moment of divestment, and Safety, Health and People data until the end of the month of divestment.

 Our progress on the key environmental performance indicators is re-evaluated annually.
 Data on these indicators are collected twice a year for all DSM sites.
 The data are based on these sites’ own measurements and calculations, which in turn are founded on definitions, methods and procedures established at corporate level.
 The site managers of reporting units are responsible for the quality of the data.
 Data are collected using measurements and calculations in the production processes, information from external parties (e.g., on waste and external energy) and estimates based on expert knowledge.